 Occasionally, there will be no information on the disclosures or from the real estate agent about prior flood damage, but it is discovered during the inspection process.
 Town Hall is also a good place to go before the home Inspection process, to pull the files on the property and speak with the government officials.

-Again, needing flood insurance isn’t necessarily a deal-breaker, nor does it mean that the home is likely to flood again; however, it can be expensive to carry flood insurance on a home, so knowing this information may change your mind about that once-perfect home in Newburyport.
+Again, needing flood insurance isn’t necessarily a deal-breaker, nor does it mean that the home is likely to flood again; however, it can be expensive to carry flood insurance on a home, so knowing this information may change your mind about that once-perfect home in Essex County.

 WHY IS FLOOD INSURANCE REQUIRED?